scnwwu/vscode-sas-extension/README.md

 # SAS Language Server for VSCode

-A VS Code extension with rich support for the [SAS language](https://www.sas.com/), including features such as syntax highlighting, code completion, hover help, and run sas code.
+A VS Code extension with rich support for the [SAS language](https://www.sas.com/), including features such as syntax highlighting, code completion, hover help, sas code snippets and run sas code.

 ## Features